Nestlings and fledglings: care of baby birds & more

 What are altricial and precocial birds?

 Birds can come into the world at different stages of development.
-Some species already hatch fully feathered from the egg and are so developed at this point that they can leave the nest very soon after hatching − they are precocial birds, i.e., fledglers.
+Some species already hatch fully feathered from the egg and are so developed at this point that they can leave the nest very soon after hatching — they are precocial birds, i.e. fledglings.
 However, this does not mean that the bird parents do not care for the young after the young birds have fledged the nest.
 Usually the young follow their parents out of the nest and are then led by them to feeding and roosting sites.
 Most precocial birds are waterfowl, for example swans, ducks or geese.

-Little mallards following their mother
+Baby ducks following their mother

-The little mallards follow their mother out of the nest just a few days after hatching [Photo: Desha Utsick/ Shutterstock.com]
+Baby mallards follow their mother out of the nest just a few days after hatching [Photo: Desha Utsick/ Shutterstock.com]

-Altricial birds on the other hand, hatch naked and blind.
+Altricial birds, on the other hand, hatch naked and blind.
 These nestlings are born without feathers and with closed eyelids.
 They are completely dependent on the care and protection of their parents for the first few days.
 They usually receive very intensive brood care and first leave the nest after several weeks.
 Most songbirds, woodpeckers, pigeons and even birds of prey are nest feeders.

-Note: The distinction between a nestling and fledgling is usually made only with altricial birds.
+Note: the distinction between a nestling and fledgling is usually made only with altricial birds.
 Since precocial birds do not stay long in the nest and are independent from the beginning, this distinction makes little sense with them.

 Subscribe to the Plantura newsletter